NVIDIA/cuda-quantum/python/README.md

 system, but a GPU is highly recommended and necessary to use the some of the simulators.
 The GPU-based simulators included in the CUDA Quantum Python wheels require an existing CUDA installation.
-Additionally, multi-GPU simulators require an existing MPI installation.
+Additionally, multi-GPU simulators require an existing CUDA-aware MPI installation.

-In most cases, the CUDA and MPI dependencies can be installed via package manager.
+In most cases, the CUDA dependencies can be installed via package manager.
 On Ubuntu 22.04, for example, the following commands install all optional CUDA dependencies: